MicahElliott/havoc/README.md

 _This release was created with [havoc](https://github.com/MicahElliott/havoc)._
 ```

+## Advanced usage

+If you need to release multiple times on a given day, you can pass an arg to
+Havoc indicating an additional suffix.
+This is also useful for creating a
+`-alpha` or `-beta` or some such label.

 ## Anti-features

 Havoc doesn't try to do anything smart with auto-creating versions according